 Skip to main content

-Spring onion is the perfect option for gardeners with too little space
+The spring onion plant is the perfect option for gardeners with too little space

-Growing your own vegetables is a great idea.
+Growing your own vegetables is a fun idea, in theory.
 However, many vegetables take up a lot of room.
-If you need to conserve space, but want to fill your garden out as much as possible, then spring onions are something to consider.
-They’re small enough that you can even grow them in pots.
-If you’d like to add spring onions to your garden but aren’t sure how, or aren’t sure what sets them apart from other plants, then you’re in the right place!
+If you need to conserve space, but you want to fill your garden out as much as possible, then the spring onion plant is a great option to consider.
+It’s small enough that you can even grow it in a pot.
+If you’d like to add spring onions to your garden but aren’t sure how, then you’re in the right place!
 We’ll walk you through every step of growing spring onions.

 When to plant spring onions

 Despite the name, spring onions are a vegetable you can plant during any season except winter.
-Although some southern regions may be able to plant then, too.
 You typically plant spring onions in early spring or the middle of fall.
 Dry summers can be an issue for spring onions, so many gardeners avoid planting in late spring or early summer.
 However, with extra water and attention, even spring onions planted in the summer can flourish.

 When getting your seeds, pay attention to what type of spring onions you’re getting.
 There are multiple plants that people refer to as spring onions.
 Welsh onions, for example, are sometimes called spring onions or bunching onions.
 They grow in tight clusters and don’t form bulbs.
 If you want bulbs, look for scallion seeds.
 Scallions, green onions, and spring onions are all the same plant.